Eduard Bernstein: London

 In 1888, under pressure from Bismarck, the Swiss government expelled the staff of Der Sozialdemokrat.
 Bernstein and his colleagues relocated to London, which became his home for the next thirteen years.
 He continued to edit the paper until the Anti-Socialist Laws lapsed in 1890.
 With the SPD now able to operate legally in Germany, the exiled paper was no longer needed, and Bernstein, still under indictment in Germany, found himself without his editorial post.
 He began making a living as a freelance writer and London correspondent for the SPD's new official newspaper, Vorwärts, and Kautsky's theoretical journal, Die Neue Zeit.

 The 1890s were a crucial decade for Bernstein's intellectual development.
 He spent much of his time in the reading room of the British Museum, the same place Marx had worked for so long.
 He was responsible for the tactical sections of the SPD's new Erfurt Program of 1891, which was largely Marxist in its theoretical sections drafted by Kautsky.
 He also undertook a major historical work, Sozialismus und Demokratie in der grossen englischen Revolution (Socialism and Democracy in the Great English Revolution), published in 1895 as the final volume of The History of Socialism.
 A pioneering study of the English Civil War from a social and economic perspective, the book was an original contribution to scholarship, particularly for his "discovery" of the communist thinker Gerrard Winstanley.
 His other major work of this period was a highly critical political biography of Ferdinand Lassalle, which aimed to dismantle the "Lassalle Legend" within the German labour movement.
-His intellectual interests were broad; during the 1890s, simultaneous with his turn to revisionism, he intensified his study of Darwinism and natural science.
-He translated a lecture by the English biologist and socialist Grant Allen, "A Disciple of Darwin as Advocate for Socialism," reviewed books on evolutionary theory, and engaged in polemics against social Darwinists who sought to use Darwinism to justify laissez-faire capitalism.